robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 behavioural layers (e.g. Smith-Aguilar et al. 2019), monolayer networks that explicity quantify movement paramters could be itnegrated.
 For example, edges could represent measures of dyadic or collective movement based on dynamic interaction metrics (Long et al. 2014).
-Integrating movement layers with habitat-specific social association layers could further shed light on the role of movement as a driver of the social and spatial environments an individual experiences (Webber and Wal 2018) (Webber and Vander Wal 2018).
+Integrating movement layers with habitat-specific social association layers could further shed light on the role of movement as a driver of the social and spatial environments an individual experiences
+(<span class="citeproc-not-found" data-reference-id="Webber_2018">**???**</span>).
 In our case study, we generated multilayer networks based on habitat-specific monolayers.
 Coordinated movement of dyads, or groups, could vary based on habitat, and the approach we outline could be used to explore mechanisms linking the social and spatial environments.
 For example, social processes may be an emergent property of the landscape because animals aggregate at resources, such as waterholes (Chamaillé-Jammes et al. 2008).
 Movement to, from, or within habitat patches or territories can also contribute to the formation of the social environment (Spiegel et al. 2016).
 For example, in sleepy lizards (*Tiliqua rugosa*) males interacted primarily at home range edges, presumably driving territorial behaviour (Spiegel et al. 2018).
 Incorporating movement ecology within a multilayer network framework is a logical next step for a burgeoning field.
-In particular, when association networks are habitat-specific, we suggest the integration of movement and space use in multilayer networks provides novel insights into the effects of habitat configuration on the formation of the social environment (He et al. 2019).
+In particular, when association networks are habitat-specific, we suggest the integration of movement and space use in multilayer networks provides novel insights into the effects of habitat configuration on the formation of the social environment (He, Maldonado-Chaparro, and Farine 2019).

 ## Habitat selection and space use